DOCCA-CO/RT-Extension-Pluginmanager/README.md

 /opt/rt4/local/plugins/RT-Extension-Pluginmanager/etc/mppm
 ```

 You just need to import it :)

 ## Usage
 You can use this plugin to install plugins from "Marketplace", activate it.
 Also You can activate or deactivate already installed plugins.
+After that (first run) you have to click on (Re)Scan button to make set of tickets with info of installed plugins.
 Note: you cannot manage plugins, if config files for activation are not in /opt/rt4/etc/RT-SiteConfig.d and not refer to plugin filename convention.

 ## Warnings
 Use this plugin at Your own risk.